Over the years, we have had distressed family and friends of those who have been diagnosed with terminal illnesses coming to us for support.

 Even for “healthy people” it is not always easy to maintain a positive frame of mind.
-Therefore the terminally ill patient requires a lot of compassionate mind body healing support to experience love and gratitude (the most important states that are kown to support healing).
+Therefore the terminally ill patient requires a lot of compassionate mind body healing support to experience love and gratitude (crucial emotional states that are known to trigger the most powerful healing response).
 Those caring for the terminally ill also can use a lot of the same as taking care for the terminally ill is demanding on many levels.

 Intense emotions are often experienced in such situations making it challenging to make the best decisions or to maintain neutrality, especially towards the end stage of the patient’s life.
 However the most enormously distressful time can also offer the most profound bonding and healing opportunity for all concerned.